Franklin Avenue Library News

-We will discuss Whistling Past the Graveyard by Susan Crandall.
+We will discuss The Secret Rescue: An Untold Story of American Nurses and Medics Behind Nazi Lines by Cate Lineberry.
 Copies of the book are available at the Information Desk.

-Teens in 6th through 12th grades can come and volunteer their time to help out with various library projects.
+Teens in the sixth through twelfth grades can come and volunteer their time to help out with various library projects.
 Please stop by the library for an application form and have it signed by a parent or guardian prior to your first meeting.

 Franklin Evening Book Discussion

-We will discuss Still Foolin’ Em: Where I’ve Been, Where I’m Going, and Where the Hell Are My Keys? by Billy Crystal.
+We will discuss The Light Between Oceans by M. I. Stedman.
 Copies of the book are available at the Information Desk.

 Story Times Schedule for the Franklin Avenue Library